 6.3.3 Payment of Invoices.
-Invoices will not be submitted to PEBA until PEBA accepts the applicable Deliverables by issuing a Certificate of Acceptance.
+Invoices will not be submitted to PEBA until PEBA’s Acceptance of the applicable Deliverables by issuing a Certificate of Acceptance.
 All invoices must be accompanied by a copy of such Certificate of Acceptance for processing of the payment.
-PEBA will process payment for each undisputed portion of the invoices in a manner consistent with the policies and procedures of PEBA, with a target for payment for each accepted invoice no more than thirty (30) days after the receipt of the invoice unless Contractor and PEBA agree to longer payment terms.
-In the event PEBA withholds payment of any disputed portion of an invoice, PEBA will not be deemed in default of its payment obligations hereunder, provided that it notifies Contractor of the reasons for such dispute in writing.
+PEBA will process payment for each undisputed portion of the invoices in a manner consistent with the policies and procedures of PEBA, with payment for each properly submitted invoice no more than thirty (30) days after the receipt of the invoice unless Contractor and PEBA agree to longer payment terms.
+In the event PEBA withholds payment of any disputed portion of an invoice, PEBA shall notify Contractor of the reasons for such dispute in writing prior to the due date for payment thereof.
 Funds are not presently available for this entire contract.
 PEBA’s obligation under this contract is contingent upon the availability of authorized funds from which payment for contract purposes can be made.
 No legal liability on the part of PEBA for any payment may arise until funds are made available for this contract.
 It is further anticipated that funding, if authorized, will be made available over the course of several years on a year-by-year basis and funding may be subject to legislative authorizations.
 Therefore, PEBA shall not be in a position to pay more than twenty five percent of the total contract value in any particular year (the annual limit of PEBA liability).
 As indicated in the Business Proposal Template Payment Milestone worksheet, include no more than twenty five percent of the total contract value in any given calendar year based upon the projected Payment Milestones.
-To the extent Contractor may perform services which would otherwise cause PEBA’s financial obligation to exceed the annual limit of liability, Contractor performs such services at its sole risk and expense; PEBA is not obligated to pay the Contractor for any costs in excess of the annual limit of PEBA liability.
+If funding for any subsequent years is not authorized, PEBA will terminate as set forth in Section 6.11.3.

 6.3.4 Taxes.
-PEBA is exempt from all Federal, State, and Local taxes, including, but not limited to, any sales and use taxes, on goods and services to be provided by Contractor and its Subcontractors, and therefore not liable for any such taxes levied on or by Contractor in performance hereunder.
+The pricing provided by Contractor is exclusive of any taxes.
+PEBA will be responsible for any taxes imposed on the Services or on the engagement, to the extent PEBA is exempt from any Federal, State, and Local taxes, including, but not limited to, any sales and use taxes, on goods and services to be provided by Contractor and its Subcontractors, in which case and to such extent, PEBA will not liable for any such taxes levied on or by Contractor in performance hereunder.
 No payment will be made by PEBA for any taxes levied on Contractor’s wage payments.
+PEBA shall provide a valid tax exemption certificate to Contractor upon execution of this Contract.

 6.3.5 Hold-Back Amount.
-For payment of invoices for each Phase, PEBA will remit payment less ten percent (10%) (the “Hold-Back Amount”), unless otherwise indicated in the payment schedule.
-Half of the Hold-Back Amount for each Phase will be paid by PEBA upon completion of the Warranty Period for that Phase, including any extension necessary to correct Defects reported during the Warranty Period.
-The last half of the Hold-Back Amount for each Phase will be paid by PEBA upon the completion of the final Warranty Period, including any extension necessary to correct Defects reported during the Warranty Period.
+For payment of invoices for Implementation Deliverables in each Phase, PEBA will remit payment less ten percent (10%) for such Deliverables (the “Hold-Back Amount”), unless otherwise indicated in the payment schedule.
+Half of the Hold-Back Amount for each Phase will be paid by PEBA upon the latter of (a) completion of the Warranty Period for that Phase, or (b) Contractor’s correction of Severity 1, 2 and 3 Defects reported to Contractor pursuant to Section 6.7.2 during the Warranty Period.
+The last half of the Hold-Back Amount for each Phase will be paid by PEBA upon the latter of (a) completion of the final Warranty Period, or (b) Contractor’s correction of Severity 1, 2 and 3 Defects reported to Contractor pursuant to Section 6.7.2 during the Warranty Period.

 6.3.6 Payment and Interest.